How to send bitcoin step-by-step

 You can change the fee by moving the slider, or even specify it manually by activating this functionality in the settings.

-By clicking on the fee in the brackets below the slider, you can cycle through
+By clicking on the fee in the brackets below the slider, you can cycle through displaying the

 total bitcoin amount,